Rural Women Entrepreneurship Support

-Women need capacity building and training to manage their Income Generating Activities (IGA) in areas such as: associative life, simplified accounting and procurement.
+Women need training to learn new skills and manage their Income Generating Activities (IGA) in areas such as: local cooperation, simplified accounting, and procurement.

-Our field surveys revealed that 95% of women within the SCOOPS are illiterate.
-They have to rely on literate men to run their accounting and other management tools.
+Our field surveys reveal that 95% of women within the SCOOPS are illiterate.
+They rely on literate men to run their accounting and other management duties.

-This project is designed to allow SCOOPS members to acquire basic literacy skills (i.e., reading, writing and numeracy in local languages in Ewe and French) in order to better manage their SCOOPS and AGR.
+This project is designed to allow SCOOPS members to acquire basic skills in reading, writing and numeracy in local languages of Ewe and French to better manage their SCOOPS and AGR.

 The project has two components:

-• Basic literacy, consolidation, and post-literacy with assessments of the level of knowledge; and
+• Basic literacy, consolidation, and post-literacy with learning assessments; and

 • Follow-up throughout the implementation phase.